Divorce Settlement Agreement Template, Free Download 2026

 A spouse who has been out of the workforce or earning substantially less than the other spouse during the marriage needs a settlement that provides appropriate spousal support (alimony) for a defined period to enable them to become self-supporting, along with an equitable share of marital property.

-Divorcing spouses want to avoid the financial and emotional cost of a contested divorce trial and have agreed to mediate their differences, using the settlement agreement to memorialize the mediated terms in a legally enforceable document that will be incorporated into the final divorce decree.
+Divorcing spouses want to avoid the financial and emotional cost of a contested divorce trial and have agreed to mediate their differences, using this separation agreement template to memorialize the mediated terms in a legally enforceable document that will be incorporated into the final divorce decree.

 What Should a Divorce Settlement Agreement Include?